 Product Description: This lightweight tent is the perfect backpacking companion.
 It won’t strain your load.
 The tent poles already form a frame.
 So you can set this tent up by yourself!
 The tent is roomy and comes with two D-shaped doors.
 It can easily accommodate three adults.
 Although, if you’re willing to squeeze in another, it’s possible.

-Product Design and Quality: The tent is made from a unique aluminum pole structure.
-This ensures that it stays upright in any weather.
+Product Design and Quality: The tent is made from a unique aluminum pole structure which helps it stay upright in any weather.
 It doesn’t snag because of weight either!
 It’s waterproof and wind-resistant.
 It has a rating of over 200mm.
 While it’s not the best in the market, it’s sure to sustain in mild rain.

-The seams are taped too.
-This ensures the rain stays out while keeping the inside warm and dry.
-The zippers are soft welded and go two ways.
+The seams are taped which ensure the rain stays out while keeping the inside warm and dry.
 The kit comes with 10 mm aluminum poles and four guy ropes.
 This ensures stability.

 - It’s a comparatively lightweight tent weighing around 6.6 lbs.